AP Exclusive: Climate said to imperil 60% of Superfund sites

 The EPA believes “the Superfund program’s existing processes and resources adequately ensure that risks and any adverse effects of severe weather events, that may increase in intensity, duration, or frequency, are woven into risk assessments,” assistant EPA administrator Peter Wright wrote the GAO in response.

-GAO investigators looked at 1,571 Superfund sites.
+GAO investigators looked at 1,571 Superfund sites, contaminated locations that, according to the EPA website, exist nationally due to hazardous waste being dumped, left out in the open or otherwise improperly managed.
 That number does not include Superfund sites owned by the Defense Department and other federal agencies.

-At least 945 of them are in areas that scientists have identified as at greater risk of floods, storm surg e from major hurricanes, wildfires or sea-level rise of 3 feet or more, the GAO says.
+At least 945 of them are in areas that scientists have identified as at greater risk of floods, storm surge from major hurricanes, wildfires or sea-level rise of 3 feet (0.9 meters) or more, the GAO says.

 Senate Democrats asked for the review of how ready EPA’s Superfund program is for climate change.